TritonDataCenter/illumos-kvm/README.md

 ### Required binaries

-There are two mandatory artifacts to install, and one optional component:
+There are two mandatory artifacts to install, and two optional component:

 * `kvm` is the driver itself
 * `kvm.conf` is the driver configuration file
 * `kvm.so` is the mdb module
+* `JOY_kvm_link.so` is the devfsadm plugin

-On the target machine, place `kvm` in `/kernel/drv/amd64` and `kvm.conf` in `/kernel/drv` then:
+On the target machine, place `kvm` in `/kernel/drv/amd64` and `kvm.conf` in `/kernel/drv`.
+Place `JOY_kvm_link.so` in `/usr/lib/devfsadm/linkmod` then:

     # add_drv kvm

+You can verify that the driver installed and attached properly by checking for its presence in /dev.

-    # ln -s /devices/pseudo/kvm@0:kvm /dev/kvm
+    # ls -l /dev/kvm

 Running illumos-kvm
 -------------------